 Wilderness survival rule # 1 is to have fresh, clean water.
 This applies to your dog too.
 Hot summer days, hiking, and other adventurous activities are going to leave your dog feeling parched.
 Always bring more water than you need.

-Make sure you know how much water your dog needs every day to stay healthy and hydrated.
+Ensure you know how much water your dog needs daily to stay healthy and hydrated.

 Help keep him cool too.
 Dogs can quickly overheat, so make sure you keep their temperature down with the right shelter, protection, and hydration when hiking or camping with dogs.